-The Burrell Works began in 1770 when Joseph Burrell set up a forge in Thetford repairing and making small agricultural tools.
+The Burrell Works began in 1770, set up as a forge in Thetford repairing and making small agricultural tools.
 By the early 1800’s they were advertising chaff engines, drill rolls and machines.
 James’s two brothers joined the business and his nephew Charles assumed complete control in 1836 aged only 19.

 Burrells built their first portable engine in 1848, followed 8 years later by a pioneering self-propelled engine.
 Over the next decades of 100’s of traction engines of various types were constructed – portables, general purpose, road haulage, steam rollers, a few ploughing engines and a few steam wagons.
 They were perhaps best known and specialised from the 1890’s in making road locomotives and showman’s engines, and from 1908 also producing one-man operated steam tractors.
 Burrells had a reputation for quality and appearance, building their engines to the customers specification.
 They exported to Australia, New Zealand, South Africa – as well as other countries.

 The company acquired limited liability status in 1884 becoming Charles Burrell and Sons Ltd. At its height in the decade before the First World War (producing over 104 engines in 1913) it employed up to 400 men (including indentured apprentices) which, with the businesses and services supported by them, meant about 1/4 of Thetford’s population relied on it for an income.
 It was central to the economic life of the town.
 During the war production was given over to munitions but many engines were still produced.